xiix0/scam/README.md

-You are a fluke of the universe; you have no right to be here.
+Soap and education are not as sudden as a massacre, but they are more deadly in the long run.
+		-- Mark Twain